(888) 552-6760 SCHEDULE AN APPOINTMENT

 Most pancreatic enzymes have a special coating (enteric coating) so that stomach acid doesn't break down the medication before it reaches the small intestine, where it’s needed.
 However, Viokace® doesn’t have an enteric coating and must be taken along with a proton pump inhibitor to lower stomach acid levels.

-It's important to take enough enzymes to break down and digest your food, and most adults take two to four 25,000-unit tablets or capsules with each meal or snack.
-You may be started on a low dose at first, but your doctor may gradually increase it until you reach the appropriate dose.
+It's important to take enough enzymes to break down and digest food.
+Most adults take two to four 25,000-unit tablets or capsules with each meal or snack.
+The patient may be started on a low dose at first, but the care team may gradually increase it until the patient reaches the appropriate dose.
 It can take a week or two to adjust to a new dose.

 Take the enzymes at the beginning of every meal or snack, including milk-based shakes and other nutritional supplements.
 Swallow the tablets or capsules whole, and don't take them with hot beverages because this can damage the enzymes and make them less functional.

-For meals that last longer than 30 minutes or have multiple courses, you may need to take additional enzymes.
+For meals that last longer than 30 minutes or have multiple courses, the patient may need to take additional enzymes.

 Tips for taking pancreatic enzyme supplements